Year Released: 1999

 -Otomo was directed by Frieder Schlaich.
 Some of his other directorial work includes Am Strand von Merkela, Naomis Reise, and Paul Bowles: Half Moon.

--This film was based on a real life event that took place in Stuttgart, Germany.
+-This film was based on a real-life event that took place in Stuttgart, Germany.
 Frieder Schlaich and Freundeskreis (a German hip-hop group who scored this movie) are actually from that city.
 Stuttgart is the 6th largest city in that country and clocks in at over 635K people living there.
-Currently 40% of the population (immigrants and natural citizens) is of non-German descent and it has been a hot spot for immigrants moving there since the 60s.
-Some people associated with this city include Ferdinand Porsche (yes, the same guy behind those cars), filmmaker Roland Emmerich, Geoff Tate from Queensryche, Ulrich Bez (former CEO of Aston Martin), K-Pop singer Haha, and comedian/beatboxer Reggie Watts.
+Currently, 40% of the population (immigrants and natural citizens) is of non-German descent and it has been a hot spot for immigrants moving there since the 60s.
+Some people associated with this city include Ferdinand Porsche (yes, the same guy behind those cars), filmmaker Roland Emmerich, Geoff Tate from Queensryche, Ulrich Bez (former CEO of Aston Martin), K-Pop singer Haha, and the comedian/beatboxer Reggie Watts.

 -The title character is played by Isaach de Bankole.
 He was born in Abidjan, Cote D’Ivoire to Beninese parents of Yoruba descent. de Bankole got his start acting in France where he lived for several years before moving to America.
 Some other movies he’s starred in were Casino Royale, Heart of Darkness, and even Black Panther of all films.
 Because of that fact, this makes Otomo the 2nd film I reviewed involving someone from that Marvel movie when you consider Forest Whittaker in the English dub of Ernest & Celestine.
 Also, he is fluent in Yoruba, French, German (which he speaks in this movie), Bambara, English, and even a little bit of Italian on all things.